damian-w/lp-little-calendar/README.md

 About
 -----

-This is a semi-simple publication for the [Little Printer](http://bergcloud.com/littleprinter/) that uses external configuration to connect and publish iCloud Calender data.
-Theoretically, this same principle could be used to access contact data (eg. to publish birthday notifications without the need for Facebook connectivity).
+This is a semi-complex publication for the [Little Printer](http://bergcloud.com/littleprinter/) that uses external configuration to connect and publish iCloud Calender data straight to a users Little Printer for their Monday-morning digest.
+Theoretically and eventually, this same principle could be used to access contact data (eg. to publish birthday notifications without the need for Facebook connectivity).

+Released under the GNU General Public Licence v2.

 How you could use it